Q. What is released on incineration?

 Q. Why is Incineration so important?

 A. Anywhere.
-It is designed for bathroom, outdoor spaces, backyards, waste-collection centres, factories.
-It is beyond safe to install indoors, in your home, office, apartment, hotel and so on.
-The greater the decentralisation, the better.
+It's designed for bathrooms, outdoor spaces, backyards, waste-collection centres, factories.
+It is beyond safe to install indoors, in your home, office, apartment, hotel and so on and looks/works like a modern dustbin.

-Q. Why should I bother with handling the waste?
+Q. Why should you bother with handling this waste?

 Q. What is the capacity of the machine?